COVID-19: 5 priorities to help reopen and reinvent your business

 Infections are controlled in past locations but spread to new hot spots and rebound in old.
 Patience wears thin with social distancing, opening societal fissures.

 The disease is contained and life returns to normal swiftly.
-Government measures work quickly to stabilize the economy.
+Government measures work quickly to stabilise the economy.

 Effects to control the virus seem useless.
 Governments and societies are strained to the point of breaking.
 The economy is limited to necessities only and inflation soars.